 China without its numerous bikes is not the real China!
 Even if cars and motor (or electric) bikes gradually invade big cities, the bicycle, the easiest and most economic style of transportation, still remains the favorite of the Chinese people, at least in the small and average cities.

 Bicycle paths follow main avenues.
 In most cities and places of interest, bicycle renting is offered in specialized stores or directly at the hotel.
 It is generally necessary to leave one’s passport (a photocopy suffices) or a pledge.
 Be sure to agree on the price and the duration of the rent.
 Be vigilant, the Chinese bikes have no light in front (with few exceptions).

 Nowadays, the Government provides public bicycle services in many cities to encourage low-carbon traveling.
-Public bikes can be found in specific places on the streets so that it is very convenient for people to get one.
-As long as your cell phone has the function of Alipay or Wechat Payment, you can easily rent a public bicycle without applying for a permanent card for renting.
+Public bikes can be found in specific places on the streets so it is very convenient for people to get one.
+As long as your cell phone has the function of Alipay or WeChat Payment, you can easily rent a public bicycle without applying for a permanent card for renting.

 Experience the Chinese Transportation